Bhaktapur Future

 Our destination was the viewpoint tower overlooking the town but on reaching the critical junction and ignoring all the signs we went left after John was assured that was the correct path to take.

-What followed was a 2 hour detour through forgotten villages and a chance encounter with a cafe owner who played drums in a System Of A Down tribute band.
-When we got back on track the heavens opened.
+What followed was a 2 hour detour through forgotten hamlets and villages and a chance encounter with a cafe owner who played drums in a System Of A Down tribute band.
+When we did get back on track the heavens opened.
 We managed to make it half way up the hill to the Buddha statue before turning back.
 John drew the ire of Karen by walking around in his socks on the soaking wet Buddha platform.

 Next up is the short trip back to Katmandu airport for the plane to Pokhara!